netman5/contents/postgrel/DB_transactions.md

 Since I started with an example of bank transaction, we might as well just stick to it for the practical example.

+We will:
+- START TRANSACTION
+- Debit account 2
+- Credit account 1
+- COMMIT TRANSACTION

 First lets create the account table

 ```